opencelium/opencelium/docs/gettinginvolved/installation.rst

 	| - change MariaDB root user to opencelium and set password
 	| - change password of neo4j user

-	| For SSL, add certs to the ssl section.
-It has to be a p12 keystore file with password!
+	| For SSL, add certs to the "Webserver configuration section".
+	| It has to be a p12 keystore file with password!
 	| If you just have key and pem you can create a p12 with this command

 	.. code-block:: sh